rollnumber32/connect4/README.md

 python3 game.py
 ```

-**Note:** You much have git and python3 installed for this to work properly.
+**Note:** You must have git and python3 installed for this to work properly.
 \
 **Note:** Use python instead of python3 if you are on windows.